wpquads/quick-adsense-reloaded/readme.txt

 == Upgrade Notice ==

-= 1.7.6 =
+= 1.7.7 =
-1.7.6 If you are using WP QUADS PRO this update is highly recommended!
+1.7.7 Lots of small improvements and tweaks